PublicDataWorks/complaint-manager/pull_request_template.md

 - [ ] New feature
 - [ ] Maintenance / Documentation Update

-## Instace-files
+## Instance-files
 - [ ] Do your changes require changes to instance-files?
-  - if so please include a link to pull request for instance-files demo
+  - if so please include a link to pull request for [instance-files demo](https://github.com/PublicDataWorks/instance_files_pm)

 ## Checklist